 1 Introduction

-The evaluation section for KI#1 for Distributed anchor (section 7.1.5) includes a number of recommendations that have not been missed in the Conclusions chapter for Distributed Anchor.
-This pCR proposes to include the following:
+The evaluation section for KI#1 for Distributed anchor (section 7.1.5) includes a number of recommendations that have been missed in the Conclusions chapter for Distributed Anchor.
+This pCR proposes to include an updated version of the following:

-- As stated in Section 7.1.5., the recommended solutions solve KI#1 under certain conditions that are to be documented together with the solutions in normative phase.
-They are listed in section 7.1.5 and recommended to be documented together with the solutions:
+- As stated in Section 7.1.5., the recommended solutions solve KI#1 under certain conditions that are to be updated and documented together with the solutions in normative phase.

-“These solutions solve KI#1 under certain conditions that are to be documented together with the solutions in normative phase:

-- These solutions require the corresponding geographical resolution support by the Authoritative (DNS) nameserver.

-- These solutions are guaranteed to work if the operator provided DNS settings are used by the UE for the DNS Query.
-Guidelines should be captured to cover scenarios where the OS, user or applications may override the operator-provided DNS settings.
+This pCR revision is a merged proposal of S2-2007130, S2-2007495 and S2-2006936 and includes now updates on the Evaluation clause 7.1.5.